andreasvirkus/cottage/src/content/thoughts/my-site-stack.md

 or hackable, since (being a simple front-end developer then) Ruby was rather foreign to me.
 But Metalsmith _clicked_.
 It was _simple enough_ out-of-the-box and had a whole universe of possibilities circling around it with its rich plugin ecosystem.
-I also really liked how it taught you from the getgo to write plugins on your own and there really was no magic to it.
+I also really liked how it taught you from the get-go to write plugins on your own and there really was no magic to it.
 I have even published one [on my own](https://github.com/andreasvirkus/metalsmith-podcast).